Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

 Exclusive arrangements, where a single client would engage the worker privately for constant or very regular contact, were the rarest type of online work, probably because they involve a very significant amount of money that most clients were unwilling to spend.
-Additionally, such arrangements require a high level of commitment and interest from both sex worker and client.
-One worker described the emotional labour involved in this type of work: \begin{quote}``With the pandemic making me depend on one client...
-I just made a lot of compromises that I wouldn't have before and especially in terms of time, I feel like I'm always on call now, like a boyfriend or something.
-So that's super exhausting.''
-(P27) \end{quote} Only two participants were in exclusive arrangements.
+Additionally, such arrangements involve a significant amount of both affective and emotional labor~\cite{makinen2021resilience}.
+As P27 described, because they now depend on a single client, they have had to make ``a lot of compromises that [they] wouldn't have before.''
+These compromises were ``especially in terms of time, I feel like I'm always on call now, like a boyfriend or something.''
+Only two participants were in exclusive arrangements.
 One other participant described having a small number of high-touch arrangements with high value clients as a way to maintain contact with existing clients but avoid in-person COVID risk, as also described by prior work~\cite{azam2021covid}.